 One of the most important goals that any employer seeks to achieve is employee satisfaction.
-An organisation may provide various facilities to make its employees feel comfortable.
-These include suitable parking space in the office area, good-quality stationery and free beverages or decent food options in the office canteen.
-Some organisations also organise free medical check-ups for all employees from time to time.
-These are some factors that are often a great source of motivation for employees who do return the favour by working wholeheartedly for the company.
+An organization may provide various facilities to make its employees feel comfortable.
+These include suitable parking space in the office area, good-quality stationery, and free beverages or decent food options in the office canteen.
+Some organizations also organize free medical check-ups for all employees from time to time.
+These are some factors that are often a great source of motivation for employees who do return the favor by working wholeheartedly for the company.
 Let’s learn about Five healthcare benefits only available in a Group Health Insurance Policy.

 The premium of the policy is usually paid by the employer so the employee can remain free of any burden from the group policy unless he chooses to contribute towards it.
 For the employer, all reimbursements done for the medical expenses that are incurred by any eligible employee are tax-deductible.
-The premium contributed is also completely or partially tax deductible, depending on the policy wordings.
+The premium contributed is also completely or partially tax-deductible, depending on the policy wording.

 Apart from the tax benefits, many provisions of the group health policy can be advantageous for employees.
-Particularly those who have ageing parents, a disadvantaged medical history or those who are planning to start a family.
-An individual health plan may sometimes be better as it gives more choices to customise it for the individual but a Group Health Plan lays out several advantages that can make it a dream plan.
+Particularly those who have aging parents, a disadvantaged medical history, or those who are planning to start a family.
+An individual health plan may sometimes be better as it gives more choices to customize it for the individual but a Group Health Plan lays out several advantages that can make it a dream plan.

 Let us have a look at the health care benefits that are unique to a Group Health Insurance policy making it the most sought-after cover in the Corporate World: